rails/rails/guides/source/upgrading_ruby_on_rails.md

 mail = mail.deliver_now           # Prints "Called"
 ```

-This should not result in any noticible differnces for most applications.
+This should not result in any noticeable differences for most applications.
-However, if you need some non-mailer methods to be exectuted synchronously, and
+However, if you need some non-mailer methods to be executed synchronously, and
 you were previously relying on the synchronous proxying behavior, you should
 define them as class methods on the mailer class directly: